mohsen1/mafia-arena/README.md

 - Modular architecture using interfaces and the State Pattern for game phases
 - Support for human player interaction via the console
-- Simple AI agents with basic decision-making capabilities
+- Simple AI agents (`DummyAIAgent`) with basic decision-making capabilities
+- Option to use a more sophisticated AI agent (`OpenAIAgent`) via the OpenAI API (requires API key)
 - Game state rendering to console and Markdown log files
 - Extensible design for adding more roles and features